thepenguinn/lunatikz/README.md

 ```

 NOTE: The file name of a `sub pic` should be the same as the first argument to
-`\ctikzsubcircuitdef`, with `.tex` extention. ie, in the above example, the
+`\subtikzpicturedef`, with `.tex` extention. ie, in the above example, the
 file name would be `subfigonecircle.tex`.
 And it should be placed inside the
 pics directory.

 ## Typical LunaTikZ Workflow

-If you want to see a a working, configured LunaTikZ project, you can take look
+If you want to see a working, configured LunaTikZ project, you can take look
 at the example project in the `test/shapes/` directory of this repo.

 First of all, clone this repo.